marigostra/homeros/README.md

 Homeros is a GNU/Linux distribution for the blind built on [Emacspeak](http://emacspeak.sourceforge.net/) and Ubuntu Linux 20.04.2.
-It includes Russian text-to-speech utilities and various settings for using by Russian-speaking people.
+It includes Russian text-to-speech utilities and various settings for use by Russian-speaking people.
-The ISO images of Homeros please find at [download.luwrain.org/homeros/](https://download.luwrain.org/homeros/).
+The prepared ISO images of Homeros please find at [download.luwrain.org/homeros](https://download.luwrain.org/homeros/).

 This repository contains all necessary scripts which everybody can use to make his/her own build for personal purposes with any  custom changes.

 ## INstallation

-The ISO images include the ```homeros-install``` script to clone the system to your hard drive.
+The ISO image includes the ```homeros-install``` script to clone the system to your hard drive.
 This script must be invoked as follows: